camunda/camunda/docs/src/getting-started/deploy-a-workflow.md

 You can leave this tab open as we'll be returning to it shortly.

-For all Zeebe-related operations moving forward, we'll be using Zeebe's command-line interface (CLI).
-In a real-world deployment, you likely wouldn't rely on the CLI to send messages or create job workers.
-Rather, you would embed Zeebe clients in worker microservices that connect to the Zeebe engine.

-But for the sake of keeping this guide simple (and language agnostic), we're going to use the CLI.
+## Check the status of the broker

+You can use the Zeebe CLI to check the status of your broker.
+Open a new Terminal window to run it.

+If you are using Docker, change into the `zeebe-docker-compose` directory.

-Next, we'll deploy our workflow model via the CLI.
-Open a new terminal window and change into the Zeebe broker directory.
+If you are using separate components, then change into the Zeebe broker directory.

-First, let's check the status of our broker.
+Run the following:

 **Linux**